ryersondmp/sa11y/README.md

 1. Create your condition (within the QA module for example.
 2. Add `this.warningCount++;` or `this.errorCount++;` to update warning or error count.
 3. Add respective CSS classes.
-4. Add warning or error button before (or after) element using the `ButtonInserter` function, followed by the type `sa11yError`, `sa11yWarning`, `sa11yGood`.
+4. Add warning or error button before (or after) element using the `Sa11yAnnotate` function, followed by the type `sa11yError`, `sa11yWarning`, `sa11yGood`.
 Finally, reference your tooltip message.

 #### Example: Warn content authors of overusing a component.
 The example condition detects if more than one announcement is detected on a page.
 If it detects more than one instance of the .announcement-component CSS class, it will be indicated as a warning.
-Using jQuery's `gt:(0)` selector, the warning button will only appear on every instance except the first component. `M['WarningMessage']` represents a string (tooltip message).
+Using jQuery's `gt:(0)` selector, the warning button will only appear on every instance except the first component. `M['announcementWarningMessage']` represents a string (tooltip message).

 ```javascript
 let $checkAnnouncement = this.root.find('.announcement-component').not(this.containerIgnore);